-Truth: It’s probably best to cut back on marijuana use while trying to conceive.
+Fact: Although the evidence is mixed, it’s probably best to cut back on marijuana use while trying to conceive.

-Myth #2: Tighty whities keep testicles too warm, switch to boxers to keep them cool.
+Myth #2: Tighty whities keep testicles too warm.
+Switch to boxers to keep them cool.

-Truth: There’s no evidence to support boxers over briefs, but for optimal fertility, keep your testicles cool.
+Fact: There’s no evidence to support boxers over briefs, but for optimal fertility, keep your testicles cool.

-Although underwear may not significantly impact testicular temperature, you should avoid prolonged exposure to heat from specific activities.
+Although underwear may not significantly impact testicular temperature, it’s best to avoid prolonged exposure to heat from specific activities.
 Long, hot baths, laptop computer use, a high-temperature work environment, and hot tubs may make the testicles too warm.

 Myth #4: Male fertility doesn’t decline with age.

-Truth: Male fertility does decrease with age – although not as much as in women.
+Fact: Male fertility does decrease with age – although not as much as in women.